PhilipRieck/StripeTransfer/README.md

 Well, no more.
 This tool does the following:

-	* Allows managing manual transfer of funds from your stripe account to recipients
++ Allows managing manual transfer of funds from your stripe account to recipients
-	* Allows creating recipients
++ Allows creating recipients
-	* (future) allows editing recipient details
++ (future) allows editing recipient details

-###Run/Build
+###Just Run

-Pull the release you want from the releases page.
+Pull the latest release from the [releases page](https://github.com/PhilipRieck/StripeTransfer/releases).
-Or, clone this repository and build it using Visual Studio or msbuild.

-Next, run it.
+Unzip it somewhere, no install required.

+Run it!
 Then hit "settings" and put your stripe keys in the box.
 Keep an eye on test/live mode - this is the stripe mode you're using!

-Enjoy!
+###Build

+Clone this repository and build it using Visual Studio or msbuild.
+No tools or libraries needed, although the nuget packages listed below will be downloaded to a packages directory during the initial build.

 ###About the code

 This was pair programmed by myself and a _very_ junior programmer who wishes to remain anonymous.
 One day he will claim credit.